zelos-alpha/demeter-fetch/README.md

 ## 1 What's this:

-Download uniswap pool event log, and convert it to different format for several purpose.
+Demeter-fetch system can fetch uniswap pool/proxy event log data from RPC/BigQuery/TrueBlocks Chifra according to user needs, and it save downloaded data to **Raw Data**, then user can generate **Tick Data** or **1Min Resample Data**, They can be used in **Demeter** back trade system and data analyze on LP about position, user investment behavior etc.

+Also can convert local raw file to tick/minute data for Demeter or other data analyze work.

 Demeter-fetch support download from the following source:

 * RPC: query data from rpc interface of any Ethereum like chain node.
-* Google BigQuery: just support Ethereum and Polygon, and cost a little dollar, but will fetch faster than rpc
+* Google BigQuery: just support Ethereum and Polygon, and cost a little dollar, but will fetch faster than rpc.
-* TureBlocks Chifra: just support Ethereum data index
+* TureBlocks Chifra: just support Ethereum data index.

-Usually, query a pool logs of a day form bigquery will cost 10 seconds. while query from node will cause several minutes.
+Usually, query a pool logs of a day form BigQuery will cost 10 seconds. while query from node will cause several minutes.

+One day time cost can get from benchmark section, and **BigQuery** is most recommend.

 Demeter-fetch support export data in following type: